ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

    ```
    {: codeblock}

    * Select an image that is shared from a private catalog for the instance.
 For more information, see the Terraform documentation on [ibm_is_images](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_images).
-You can select an image from the list to create the instance as shown in the section [Go to Creating an instance by using Terraform section](#create-instance-terraform)
+You can select an image from the list to create the instance as shown in the section Go to Creating an instance by using Terraform section](/docs/vpc?topic=vpc-creating-virtual-servers&interface=terraform#create-instance-terraform).

    If you select a catalog image that belongs to a different account, you have more considerations and limitations to review.
 See [Using cross-account image references in a private catalog in Terraform](/docs/vpc?topic=vpc-planning-custom-images&interface=ui#private-catalog-image-reference-vpc-terraform).
      {: note}